Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

 		Press it again to toggle Dragoon Spirits on/off.
 		You must have Hard Mode or US Hard Mode selected for this hotkey to work.
 	**ON MAP 232**
-		On the map where you lose Red-Eyed spirit you can add it back.
+		On the map where you lose Red-Eyed spirit in Barrens you can add it back.
 	**ON MAP 424/736**
 		On the corpse of the dragon and the final map you can toggle the Divine spirit on Hard Mode or US Hard Mode.
 	**ON MAP 729**